euwbah/musescore-microtonal-edo-plugin/README.md

 ### Note to self / developers:

 > The most completely documented / commented variant of the plugin is
-> in the 31-TET ups and downs notation plugins.
+> in the 31-TET ups and downs notation plugins for both tuning and transposing variants.
-> The rest are variants of the code with certain constants and values changed.
+> The rest are variants of the 31 up-downs code with certain constants and values changed.

 ##### Definitions: